chaeplin/dashmnb/README.md

     - ssh tunnel to use remote dashd
     - can use remote rpc service

+###### Q : spend payout
+    - don't use trezor web wallet to move payout in Masternode account
+    - it will break your masternode. trezor web wallet has no coincontrol
+    - use dashmnb.py -x or  dashmnb.py -x mnalias1 mnalias2.

 ###### Q : why Dash-QT or dashd needed ? [if you want to run your own dashd/QT]
     - if you use `remote dashd/rpc service` don't need
     - instead of block explorer